dhlevi/express-ts-api-boilerplate/README.md

 The `timezone` option identifies which timezone the cron schedule should use.
 By default, it will use your machines timezone settings, but if you want your job to run at an interval specified by a different timezone, set that option here.

 Next update to the task scheduler will likely be replacing some functionality with https://github.com/breejs/bree, which will allow for scheduled tasks on worker threads.

+## Database connections

+By Default, the `project.json` contains the install components and types for Oracle DB and Posrgres, with an example for Oracle connections in the webade components (which also uses the myBatis config).
+Unless you're connecting to both databases, you shouldn't use both.
+Remove the install and the code for the connection stuff you dont need.

 ## More to come as I get the time to add things!